gruntwork-io/docs/docs/2.0/docs/pipelines/architecture/index.md

 ### Workflows

-- **Tests** - This workflow will be used by the `infrastructure-modules` repository to run tests on the modules in the repository.
+- **Tests** - This workflow will be used by the `infrastructure-catalog` repository to run tests on the modules in the repository.
 This workflow is typically run on every push to ensure that the modules are functioning as expected by provisioning them in real environments, running [Terratests](https://github.com/gruntwork-io/terratest) against them, then tearing them down.

   The configurations for this workflow are configured out of the box to run tests on the examples written in the repository.